10211 Lake Shore Boulevard

 George and Sandra Coghill acquired the home from Dornback Realty on August 12, 1976.

-George Coghill acquired the home from Sandra Goghill by quitclaim deed on February 24, 1984.
-George and his two sons: George and Greg continued to live in the home.
+George Coghill acquired the home from his wife Sandra Goghill by quitclaim deed on February 24, 1984, after she left the home in 1984 and moved to 13301 Lake Shore Boulevard.
+George's daughter Shana and two sons George and Greg continued to live in the home.
 George lived in the home until 2013 when he moved to Fort Myers, Florida.

 10211 Bratenahl LLC acquired the manor home on May 8, 2015